AlistairB/alistairb.github.io/_posts/2021-02-05-a-year-of-haskell-startup.md

 Having said that, it should be noted that Haskell does have an excellent IDE now in the form of [Haskell Language Server](https://github.com/haskell/haskell-language-server) (HLS).
 The momentum around the project is insane and I applaud the developers.
 One fixed pain point from HLS is it beautifully does auto imports now, which used to greatly contribute to the friction of working with Haskell.

-### Waiting For GHC Updates To Be Usable
+### Waiting For New GHC Versions To Be Usable

-This is mostly me complaining for the sake of it, but as someone pretty obsessed with new shiny versions of things and being obessed with Haskell, waiting for new GHC (GHC is the Haskell compiler) versions to be usable has been painful.
+This is mostly me complaining for the sake of it, but as someone pretty obsessed with new shiny versions of things and obessed with Haskell, waiting for new GHC (GHC is the Haskell compiler) versions to be usable has been painful.
 There is a long tail of libraries and platforms that need to be updated before I can use a new GHC versions.
 Sometimes these updates can drag a lot.

 For example GHC 9 was just released, but I still haven't been able to upgrade to the GHC 8.10 yet which was first released in March 2020.